GW Invariants Relative Normal Crossings Divisors: Rescaling the target

+Note that $\F_1$ does not descend as a bundle over $V$: the two fibers of $\F_1$ over singular locus $p_1$ and $p_2$ are not identified with each other, but rather each gets identified with different of fibers of $\F_2$. \end{ex}

-\begin{ex} Assume $X$ has 4 real dimensions, but the normal crossings divisor $V$ has only one component, self intersecting itself in just a point $p$.
+\begin{ex} Assume $X$ has 4 real dimensions, but the normal crossing divisor $V$ has only one component, self intersecting itself in just a point $p$.
 Locally, the situation looks just like the one in Example \ref{ex.4dim}, with $V$ having two local branches meeting at $p$.
-The only difference is that globally now $\wt V$ has only one connected component containing both points $p_1$ and $p_2$, see right hand side of Figure 1. \end{ex}
+The only difference is that globally $\wt V$ has only one connected component containing both points $p_1$ and $p_2$, see right hand side of Figure \ref{F.1}. \end{ex}

 \begin{rem} In the discussion above, we had a rescaling parameter $\la$ normal to $V$, which means that we considered the action of $\la\in \cx^*$ on the normal bundle $N$ over $\wt V$.
-If $\wt V$ has several connected components \bear \wt V=\ma\sqcup_{c\in C} \wt V_c \eear then we could independently rescale normal to each one of them; this gives a $\la \in (\cx^*)^C$ action, rather then just the diagonal one we considered before.
-Rescalling in all these independent directions now gives a multi-building, where each floor has a level associated to each connected component of $\wt V$.
-We could talk about a floor which is on level one normal to some of the components, but level zero normal to other components. \end{rem}

-By iterating the rescaling process, we obtain level $m$ buildings where we rescale $m$ times normal to $V$, or more generally multi-buildings with $m_c$ levels in the normal direction to each connected component $\wt V_c$ of $\wt V$.
+If $\wt V$ has several connected components \bear \wt V=\ma\sqcup_{c\in C} \wt V_c \eear then we could independently rescale normal to each one of them; this gives a $\la \in (\cx^*)^C$ action, rather than just the diagonal one we considered before.
+Rescaling in all these independent directions now gives a multi-building, where each floor has a level associated to each connected component of $\wt V$.
+We could talk about a room of the building which is on level one normal to some of the components, but level zero normal to other components. \end{rem} By iterating the rescaling process, we obtain level $m$ buildings where we rescale $m$ times normal to $V$, or more generally multi-buildings with $m_c$ levels in the normal direction to each connected component $\wt V_c$ of $\wt V$.